 There are normally no exchange facilities on the trek so your trek leader will be giving you necessary guidelines as to how much approximately you are to carry.

-The equivalent of US$ 35 per day per trekking for Food plus US$ 200 extra will generally be enough for the duration of your Everest trek, although for longer treks you could carry as much as US$ 300/400 as emergency cash.
+The equivalent of US$ 15 per day per trekker is normally sufficient for extra expenses like Shower, Battery Charging,Ocassional drinks.
+However it completely depends on your spending habits and preferences.
+We also recommend you to carry around US$ 300 as emergency cash.
 The amount required in Kathmandu for meals, sightseeing and transport would normally be covered by about US$ 40 per day.
 Shopping will vary greatly from person to person.

 TRANSPORTATION IN KATHMANDU:

 All Taxis running in Kathmandu have signs on their roofs and all have black and white number plates.
 Taxis are abundant in Kathmandu and they have price meters.
 We request you to insist upon the driver using the meters or you may simply ask the hotel or your leader regarding the approximate taxi fare to get to the destination you are planning to visit.
 All Taxis running during the night have slightly higher rates than the day prices which is there by law.

 There are public Buses, mini-buses, or micro vans that ply fixed routes at regular intervals.
 The public transportation service is fairly frequent and they are super cheap compared to the taxis.
 But due to their regular stops for the passengers they don’t make in a good time.
 They are fairly express though.
 So if you are in a tight schedule public transportation won’t be a good idea.
 Always ask the locals before you board any public vehicles as different vehicles run to different destinations.

 Rickshaws are a fun way to get around Kathmandu.
 They are basically meant for short trips within the city areas.
 We recommend you to negotiate with the fares in advance.
 However, to rickshaw ride around the Thamel area would be an awesome experience – it’s not expensive though.